 If you would like to roll over a former employer's retirement savings plan that is recordkept by Fidelity, please call a rollover specialist at 800-343-3548 for assistance.

-Yes, most people are eligible to convert their 401(k) to a Roth IRA; however, it is important to be aware of the potential tax implications.
+Most people are eligible to convert their 401(k) to a Roth IRA; however, it is important to be aware of the potential tax implications.
 If you have money in a designated Roth 401(k), you can roll it directly into a Roth IRA without incurring any tax penalties.
-However, if the 401(k) funds are pre-tax, then converting to a Roth IRA is a taxable event, the conversion has the potential to help minimize future taxes and maximize retirement savings.
+However, if the 401(k) funds are pre-tax, then converting to a Roth IRA will be a taxable event.
+Nevertheless, a conversion has the potential to help minimize future taxes and maximize retirement savings.
 There are several factors to consider when deciding if converting to a Roth IRA may be right for you.
 Call Fidelity for more information about converting your savings to a Roth IRA.

 You’ll have to replace the 20% that was withheld with your own savings if you want to roll over your entire distribution to your Fidelity IRA—all within 60 days of receiving the distribution.
 If you do, the 20% that was withheld is credited toward your income tax liability when you file your tax return.
 However, if you don’t have the cash to make up for the 20% withheld, the IRS will consider that 20% as a distribution, making it subject to taxes and a possible 10% early withdrawal penalty if you are under age 59½.